A Not So “Welcome Home” on a Scorching Summer Drive Across the Border

 People Who Live Near the Border Should Not Be Rendered Second Class Citizens in the Hollow Interest of National Security

 Since coastal towns in the United States are among the most populated, almost two-thirds of the U.S. population lives within constitution-free zones.
 This means that hundreds of thousands of people could be, and many are, subject to arbitrary stops and searches every day by virtue of where they live.
-More significantly, 75 percent of the country’s Latinx population and 72 percent of the country’s people of color population live within constitution-free zones.
-A study by the organization People Helping People in the Border Zone, found that Latinx folks were 26 times more likely to be asked for identification at checkpoints and 20 times more likely to be sent for secondary inspection than white folks.
+More significantly, seventy-five percent of the country’s Latinx population and seventy-two percent of the country’s people of color population live within constitution-free zones.
+A study by the organization People Helping People in the Border Zone, found that Latinx folks were twenty-six times more likely to be asked for identification at checkpoints and twenty times more likely to be sent for secondary inspection than white folks.
 According to CBP’s own data, only two percent of total CBP arrests of non-citizens in 2017 at internal checkpoints were of deportable individuals.
 Data shows that these internal checkpoints permitted by the creation of constitution-free zones do not support CBP’s stated interest in curbing illegal immigration.
 Rather, they serve to surveil, intimidate, and criminalize communities of color living near the border.

 My family’s experience was and continues to be far too commonplace.
 My mother has the privilege of light skin and speaks English without an accent.
 She has a college education and for a long time, she worked as an executive selling American goods abroad.
 In her travels, she learned to be assertive and entitled when she encountered customs officers at airports or at ports of entry at the U.S.-Mexico border.
 She learned this was the only way the agents would not take advantage of her.
 This is how we made it out of the border stop on that scorching hot August day in two hours instead of five or six, or at all.
 But not everyone has these same privileges.
 The Constitution applies to everyone in the United States regardless of the privileges they may or may not hold.
 No one should have to put on a brave face to avoid being abused by an inherently racist and xenophobic institution.